 The Town of Argyle Wastewater Utility Fund is considered an enterprise fund for the purpose of accounting for wastewater service operations.
 The Town currently contracts for wastewater collection and treatment with the Trinity River Authority (TRA) and the City of Denton.
-Limited wastewater collection service exists, including 610 customers being served to date.
+Limited wastewater collection service exists including 635 customers being served to date.
 However, as a result of a four-party contract between the TRA and the Towns of Argyle, Flower Mound and Northlake, a \$20 million wastewater collection system was constructed and completed in January 2013, providing wastewater collection service to over one quarter of the Town of Argyle's southern and southwestern areas.

 The Town of Argyle contracts with the Argyle Water Supply Corporation (AWSC) for its supply and distribution of potable water.
-The Corporation serves water to 2,280 residents within the Town Limits.
-The franchise agreement with the Corporation was extended for 10 years to February 2025.
-In addition, AWSC provides wastewater service billing and collection for the aforementioned 610 customers.
+The Corporation serves water to 2,322 residents within the Town Limits.
+The franchise agreement with the Corporation expires in February 2025.
+In addition, AWSC provides wastewater service billing and collection for the aforementioned 635 customers.